-In concert with the Federal Drug-Free School and Communities Act of 1989, the College has implemented a drug and alcohol abuse and prevention program which informs students and employees of the risks and penalties associated with the possession and use of illicit drugs and alcohol at the College, availability of treatment programs, and the sanctions the College will impose against an individual found to have violated the College’s standard of conduct in this regard.
+In compliance with the Federal Drug-Free School and Communities Act of 1989, the college has implemented a drug and alcohol abuse and prevention program which informs students and employees of the risks and penalties associated with the possession and use of illicit drugs and alcohol.
+This includes all college employees and includes the availability of treatment programs and the sanctions the college will impose against an individual found to have violated the college’s standard of conduct in this regard.

 South Puget Sound Community College is committed to an ongoing substance abuse prevention, education and assistance program and intends to provide a drug free, healthful, safe, and secure workplace and environment.
 As such, the unlawful possession, use and/or distribution of illicit drugs and alcohol by students and employees on college property or as part of a college activity is prohibited.